Skip to content

 Not a replacement: the working division of labor

-The maximalist take – “code review is dead” – draws the right diagnosis and the wrong cure.
+Treating either practice as a universal replacement is the wrong abstraction.
 Removing humans from the loop discards the judgment layer that no check can provide, and it ignores what review does for the team’s shared understanding.
 The division that works in practice:

 The reviewer’s job changes from “reconstruct what this was supposed to do” to “judge whether it is good” - which is the job review was always best at.
 This split is the heart of the broader verification loop.